 Our addiction to being busy is having a detrimental impact on the well-being of children and teenagers.
-One in four young Australians experience symptoms of mental illness and mental illness accounts for over 50% of ill-heath statistics in 15-25 year olds.
+One in four young Australians experience symptoms of mental illness and mental illness accounts for over 50% of ill-health statistics in 15-25 year olds.
 Children have forgotten how to be still.
 Their hearts, minds and bodies are always racing.
 What would happen if we taught stillness in schools and how do we go about doing this?

 Meditation education is proving to be an effective way to teach stillness in schools and is having a real and positive impact on student learning and well-being.
 The act of slowing down provides students with the opportunity to observe and understand how they think and feel.
 This enriches traditional academic education by showing students how they think and not just what to think.

 Meditation is on the rise with schools bringing it into classes, sports fields, exam preparation, choir, school drama productions, school camps and academic learning.